Richard Randall Art Studio: History

 As a purpose-built studio, rather than an adaptation of an existing building, it is likely that the building's design was based upon the type of artists' studios constructed in parts of London in the late 19th and early 20th century.
 Favouring the Queen Anne Revival style, these artists' studios were either part of or attached to a single house, or constructed as groups of units.
 In studio houses, the domestic function of the house was separate from and secondary to its studio use, with the studio itself usually located on the upper floor.
 Common features of artists' studios included a substantially sized painting room (that served as both a working and entertaining space), and large windows and skylights for adequate natural light, controlled by blinds.
 In particular, a window joined to an inclined skylight was very popular as it provided both top and side light.
 Careful consideration was also given to circulation, with an entrance located close to the painting room so that models and visitors would not have to pass through other areas of the house.
 Purpose-built artists' studios, whether grand or modest, were a reflection of the improved social and professional status of artists working in London in the late Victorian period.

 While modest in size and incorporating local materials and construction techniques, the Randall studio's design reflects many of the aspects of a typical London artist's studio, which Richard Randall would have been familiar with, having lived and worked there for some time.
-Its style, described in a Brisbane newspaper article as resembling a "Swiss chalet", incorporates characteristics of Australian "Queen Anne" style, such as an asymmetrical facade, steeply pitched Marseilles tile-clad roof, terracotta roof apex ornaments, a street-facing gable, and projecting bay window with multi-paned top lights.
+Its style, described in a Brisbane newspaper article as resembling a "Swiss chalet", incorporates characteristics of Australian "Queen Anne" style, such as an asymmetrical facade, steeply pitched Marseilles tile-clad roof, terracotta roof apex ornaments, a street-facing gable, and projecting bay window with multi-paneled top lights.
 Built on steeply sloping ground, the studio occupied the upper floor at street level and the residence below was accessed by an external staircase at the rear.
 The residential level consisted of at least four rooms connected by a side verandah, however its exact layout is unknown.
 The studio itself was a single volume lit by a large bay window and skylight in the centre of the main elevation, with blinds to control light levels.
 A part-height timber partition wall created an entrance passageway, with a curtain hung across it to shield views into the studio from the front door.
 The high walls (painted a "cool green") had few windows, providing ample hanging space for pictures, and the room contained a "model's throne".
 A contemporary description called it "a fine commodious studio (said to be one of the best-equipped private studios in Australia)".